GO FIGURE: A Meta Evaluation of Factuality in Summarization: Appendices

 \subsection{Simulated Data Transformations}

-We inject errors into reference summaries by first using a part-of-speech tagging model and named entity recognition system (spacy)\footnote{\url{https://spacy.io/}} to extract entities, verbs, and adjectives from these summaries.
+We inject errors into reference summaries by first using a part-of-speech tagging model and named entity recognition system (spaCy)\footnote{\url{https://spacy.io/}} to extract entities, verbs, and adjectives from these summaries.
 For each named entity, we keep track of the label type (e.g. ORG, GPE, etc).
+All datasets are comprised of English language articles or dialogues and summaries, and we use the spaCy English NLP models.

 \textbf{Intrinsic entity errors.} To inject intrinsic entity errors into a summary $S$, we construct a dictionary of all unique entities appearing in the source document for $S$ \textbf{only}, organized by entity label type.
 We then swap a random entity in the reference summary for a different entity of the same label type in the constructed dictionary.